Lazap-Development/Lazap/README.md

 ## ✨ Key Features
 - Extremely lightweight & cheap on hardware consumption
-- Support for Steam, Epic Games, Xbox Games, Uplay, R* Launcher, and Riot Games
+- Support for Steam, Epic Games, Xbox Games, Uplay, R* Launcher, Riot Games, and Custom Games
-- Support for adding custom games to the launcher
-- `[Beta]` Overclock, benchmark and system monitor capabilities
-- Modern user interface with a wide range of theming and user-accessibility customizations
+- Sleek & Modern user interface with a wide range of theming and user-accessibility customizations
 - Discord Rich Presence, when launching a game or navigating through the menus
+- Spotify Integration with streamlined music control
+- `[Soon]` Cross-Platform Lazap Overlay

 ## ‍💻 Installation